azer/notebook/ideas/web-browser.md

 * This leaves room for a new web browser **creating its own category** with fresh perspective, being **great for a specific audience**, instead of **generic & mediocre for all**.
 * The **late mover advantage** is to build a web browser that concentrates its resources into the product itself, rather than what major web browser did: rendering engines.
 * Being specific will allow us to **undo high-level, decades old product decisions**, remove **unconscious frictions** and offer better ones.
 * Dominating a specific audience in the web browser market will also open the gate to other opportunities, such as expanding on the search direction.

+## The Audience

+* During my user research, **startup founders**, and **senior software engineers** favored "yes" answer for the question **would you pay for this web browser?**
+* In my direct conversations, I increasingly heard people from this audience *proactively* telling me **I'd pay for a better web browser**
+*

-See [Strategy](#strategy) for more info.
+* See [Strategy](#strategy) for more info.

 # Strategy